We help families through a combination of home-visiting support, digital support,outreach, group support, parenting information and social activities.

 - Do you offer other support in addition to home visiting volunteers?

 - How are volunteers screened?

-It is our aim at Home-Start South & West Devon to operate an open referral policy ensuring that support is available to any family who is experiencing stress or difficulty and who has at least one child under the age of twelve.
+It is our aim at Home-Start South & West Devon to operate an open referral policy ensuring that support is available to any family who is experiencing stress or difficulty and who has at least one child under the age of eighteen.
 However, funding restrictions do not always make this possible, and as a result the availability of our service can change from year to year.
 For information about services currently available please ring our office.

 We only restrict referrals where there is a lack of resources.

 For each referral made a Referral Form should be completed.